OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 In order to determine how a URL path is built and validated, if you have the original source code, you can search for the following methods:

-- `application:didFinishLaunchingWithOptions:` method or `application:will-FinishLaunchingWithOptions:`: verify how the decision is made and how the information about the URL is retrieved
+- `application:didFinishLaunchingWithOptions:` method or `application:will-FinishLaunchingWithOptions:`: verify how the decision is made and how the information about the URL is retrieved.
 - [`application:openURL:options:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application?language=objc "UIApplicationDelegate application:openURL:options:"): verify how the resource is being opened, i.e. how the data is being parsed, verify the [options](https://developer.apple.com/documentation/uikit/uiapplication/openurloptionskey "UIApplicationOpenURLOptionsKey"), especially if the calling app ([`sourceApplication`](https://developer.apple.com/documentation/uikit/uiapplication/openurloptionskey/1623128-sourceapplication "UIApplicationOpenURLOptionsSourceApplicationKey")) is being verified or checked against a white- or blacklist.
 The app might also need user permission when using the custom URL scheme.

 In Telegram you will [find four different methods being used](https://github.com/peter-iakovlev/Telegram-iOS/blob/87e0a33ac438c1d702f2a0b75bf21f26866e346f/Telegram-iOS/AppDelegate.swift#L1250 "Telegram's AppDelegate.swift Line 1250"):